Contact is lost with a Japanese spacecraft attempting to land on the moon

 Named Hakuto, Japanese for white rabbit, the spacecraft had targeted Atlas crater in the northeastern section of the moon's near side, more than 50 miles (87 kilometers) across and just over 1 mile (2 kilometers) deep.

-Hakuto took a long, roundabout route to the moon following its December liftoff, beaming back photos of Earth along the way.
+It took a long, roundabout route to the moon following its December liftoff, beaming back photos of Earth along the way.
+The lander entered lunar orbit on March 21.

+For this test flight, the two main experiments were government-sponsored: the UAE's 22-pound (10-kilogram) rover Rashid, named after Dubai's royal family, and the Japanese Space Agency's orange-sized sphere designed to transform into a wheeled robot on the moon.
+With a science satellite already around Mars and an astronaut aboard the International Space Station, the UAE was seeking to extend its presence to the moon.

+Founded in 2010, ispace hopes to start turning a profit as a one-way taxi service to the moon for other businesses and organizations.
+Hakamada said Wednesday that a second mission is already in the works for next year.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.